 The total number of aphids had high heritability among the plant accessions (h2=0.7), indicating that this trait was likely under genetic control and thus deserved further GWAS analyses.
 To detect SNPs strongly associated with the aphid number, we then performed GWAS using the accelerated mixed model.
 Regarding the aphid number, we detected a significant SNP above the genome-wide Bonferroni threshold (chr3-4579292, p<10−8, MAF=0.026: Fig. 1) in an intergenic region.
 When comparing trait values between two alleles on the significant SNP marker, three of five accessions shared similar haplotypes from AT3G13870 to AT3G13890 locus (Fig. S1), spanning within a 10-kb kbp region.
 Two growth-related genes were located near this genomic region: AT3G13870 locus, also known as ROOT HAIR DEFECTIVE3 (RHD3), is known to regulate root hair developments [34] and thereby results in delayed growth [35].
 AT3G13880 (OTP72) locus itself has no visible phenotype, but one allele otp72-2 is known to affect gene the expression level of RHD3 [36].
 In addition, AT3G13890 locus is known to encode MYB26 transcription factor responsible for the anther dehiscence and male sterility [33].
 Known functions of these candidate genes led us to further hypothesize that genes involved in growth or reproduction have significant side effects on aphid colonization on a plant stem.

-To estimate known gene functions associated with the aphid numbers, we also performed GO enrichment analysis for SNPs having the top 1% score of -log10(p).
-We detected two significant GOs, “DNA-binding transcription factor activity” and “positive regulation of transcription, DNA-templated” (FDR-adjusted p<0.05).
-Although the other GOs were not significant after the FDR correction, the top 22 categories included GOs involving defense, growth, and reproduction, such as “positive regulation of salicylic acid mediated signaling pathway”, “positive regulation of leaf senescence”, “pollen tube development” (non-adjusted p<0.01: Fig. S2).
-The results of GO enrichment analysis support the relevance of plant life-history traits as well as defense signaling to the aphid numbers.

 Mutant growth and aphid colonization in the laboratory